How to prepare for breastfeeding when you’re pregnant

-Some hospitals offer breastfeeding classes for expectant mums, or alternatively you could speak with the Australian Breastfeeding Association or a private lactation consultant.
-These days there’s so much information out there about breastfeeding … and when you have the knowledge you need to make breastfeeding work for you and your baby, then you are in a much better position when baby arrives and they are literally thrust at your breast!
+Some hospitals offer breastfeeding classes for expectant mums.
+Alternatively, you could speak with the Australian Breastfeeding Association or a private lactation consultant.
+These days there’s so much information out there about breastfeeding … and when you have the knowledge you need to make breastfeeding work for you and your baby, then you are in a much better position when baby arrives, and they are literally thrust at your breast!

 Address your concerns